 Neglectful: Also often called “ The Uninvolved” style.
 These parents are unresponsive, unavailable, and even in some cases unaware.
-These parents may be absent from their children’s life and homes both emotionally and physically.
-Neglectful parents are also not active in providing for their child’s needs emotionally or physically, nor are they active in their day to day lives.
+These parents may be absent from their children’s lives and homes both emotionally and physically.
+Neglectful parents are also not active in providing for their child’s needs emotionally or physically, nor are they active in their day-to-day lives.

 *If you recognize any of these neglectful parenting style characteristics or know someone who demonstrates these concerning behaviors, don’t hesitate to call for help.
 Their children may be at risk of neglect and abuse.

 Florida Abuse Hotline: 1-800-96-ABUSE

 Permissive: When you hear permissive, think “permission”.
 Parents who practice a permissive parenting style tend to be lenient, easy-going, and give their children permission to do as they please.
 These parents often strive to be the “cool parent” or their children’s “best friend”.
 Permissive parents tend to have poor boundaries, structure, and minimal clear and concise rules.